biscuit-auth/website/content/blog/biscuit-3-0.md

 ## The biscuit specification and the library ecosystem

 Biscuit is published as specification, along with several implementations.
-Amongst them, [`biscuit-rust`](todo) is the reference implementation.
-It is used when programming in rust, but it also powers [`biscuit-wasm`](todo) which provides support for javascript applications (both client-side and server-side), [`biscuit-web-components`](todo) which provides in-browser interactive tooling.
+Amongst them, [`biscuit-rust`][biscuit-rust] is the reference implementation.
+It is used when programming in rust, but it also powers [`biscuit-wasm`][biscuit-wasm] which provides support for javascript applications (both client-side and server-side), [`biscuit-web-components`][biscuit-web-compenents] which provides in-browser interactive tooling.

 ## Biscuit v3

-Motivated by [third-party blocks](todo), a new specification version was released.
+Motivated by [third-party blocks][third-party-blocks], a new specification version was released.
 In addition to third-party blocks, a few other changes have been included in the new version.

 - support for `check all`
 - support for bitwise operators